 In most facilities the shipping dock is a fairly small area that has many people who work in it throughout the day.
 In addition, there are often people who just come into the area when they have a specific shipment arriving, so they aren’t as familiar with the way the dock is run.
 To make it worse, people in this area are usually operating equipment (hi-lows, fork lifts, dollies, ect) or carrying things in their arms, making it difficult to see.
 This all adds up to the potential of people bumping into each other or tripping over different items.

 To help minimize this risk, make sure you have an effective floor marking strategy in place.
 Clearly identifying walking paths, for example, can help ensure people are safer.
 Take a step further by putting SafetyTac Arrows on the floor so everyone knows which direction they should be traveling.
-You can use floor marking tape (which you can find here) for an easy to see and long lasting safety improvement in this area.
+You can use floor marking tape for an easy to see and long lasting safety improvement in this area.

 #9 – Lifting Safely